imfsiddiqui/brepo/docs/ROADMAP.md

 ## ✨ Feature and Improvement

+- Integrate commitlint and Husky.
+- Generate stencils (template files) for template repository.
+- Add initialization script to ready new repository with template files.
+- Add support for Dev Containers.
+- Automate release of this repository and the template repositories.
-- Automated changelog and release notes generation.
+- Automate changelog and release notes generation.
 - Complete [GitHub Community Standards Checklist](https://github.com/imfsiddiqui/brepo/community).
 - Add project badges and shields.
 - More starter templates (e.g., Python, Node.js, etc.).